snimmagadda1/s11a.com/content/06-27-2021/index.md

 #### A quick note about Github Actions

 It's worth mentioning Github Actions also has some capabilities to create pull requests and commits between branches without needing to write code.
-We operate on an older enterprise version of Github without actions available so an app was the way to automate things in this case.
-As a  you responsible for hosting Github Actions so you save some *\$\$\$* going that route.
-However, this bot has very small footprint and we already had a k8s cluster so hosting this thing there was logical.
+We operate on an older enterprise version of Github without actions available, so an app was the way to automate things in this case.
+This bot has very small footprint and we already had a k8s cluster so hosting this thing there was logical.
 The app-based approach also has the ability to be installed at an organization level to monitor many repos, whereas Github Actions need to be configured at a repository level.
-You might event want to think about hosting something based on this as a serverless solution for an even lighter footprint..
+You might event want to think about hosting something similar to this as a serverless solution for an even lighter footprint..

 ## Github App setup essentials